Aanwiie/mindora/README.md

-# 🧠 MindMirror – A Mental Health Companion Powered by AI & Play
+# 🧠 MinDora – A Mental Health Companion Powered by AI & Play

 > *An emotionally intelligent wellness platform that combines AI, gamification, and reflection for neurodivergent users and everyone seeking clarity.*
 ![mind1](https://github.com/user-attachments/assets/d4a02a64-0055-47be-8478-c7d187f8c1d4)